TritonDataCenter/sdc-docker/docs/api/README.md

 ### Docker version

-SDC Docker supports clients using Docker Remote API XXX and greater.
+SDC Docker supports clients using Docker Remote API v1.18 and greater.
 For the Docker CLI, this includes Docker 1.6.0 and newer.

 You can see the version of your currently installed Docker CLI: